 Market risk is controlled primarily through a series of limits set in the context of the market environment and business strategy.
 In setting limits, the Firm takes into consideration factors such as market volatility, product liquidity and accommodation of client business and management experience.
 The Firm maintains different levels of limits.
 Corporate level limits include VaR and stress limits.
-Similarly, line of business limits include VaR and Stress limits and may be supplemented by loss advisories, non-statistical measurements and profit and loss drawdowns.
-Limits may also be set within the lines of business, as well at the portfolio or legal entity level.
+Similarly, LOB limits include VaR and stress limits and may be supplemented by loss advisories, non-statistical measurements and P&L drawdowns.
+Limits may also be set within the LOBs, as well at the portfolio or legal entity level.

-Limits are set by Market Risk and are regularly reviewed and updated as appropriate, with any changes approved by line of business management and Market Risk.
+Limits are set by Market Risk and are regularly reviewed and updated as appropriate, with any changes approved by LOB management and Market Risk.
 Senior management, including the Firm's CEO and CRO, are responsible for reviewing and approving certain of these risk limits on an ongoing basis.
 All limits that have not been reviewed within specified time periods by Market Risk are escalated to senior management.
-The lines of business are responsible for adhering to established limits against which exposures are monitored and reported.
+The LOBs are responsible for adhering to established limits against which exposures are monitored and reported.

 Limit breaches are required to be reported in a timely manner to limit approvers, Market Risk and senior management.
-In the event of a breach, Market Risk consults with Firm senior management and lines of business senior management to determine the appropriate course of action required to return to compliance, which may include a reduction in risk in order to remedy the breach.
+In the event of a breach, Market Risk consults with the Firm's senior management and the LOB senior management to determine the appropriate course of action required to return to compliance, which may include a reduction in risk in order to remedy the breach.
+Certain Firm LOB-level limits that have been breached for three business days or longer, or by more than 30%, are escalated to senior management and the Firm-wide Risk Committee.